jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 "Tension and release" is a basic biological mechanism shared by, perhaps, all of life.
-Often for locomotion;
+Often for locomotion---
 it physically moves us.
-We naturally express these e-motional instincts in our music.
+We naturally express these e-motional instincts in our stories and in our music.
 Tension and release is a fundamental component of euroclassical harmony.

 - expectation and surprise, playing with expectations